Cook Like Czechs

 ➜ Useful Tips

-• I highly recommend you fry one small test bramborak patty first, taste it, and if necessary, season the batter to your liking.
+• I highly recommend you fry one small sample Bramborak patty first, taste it, and if necessary, season the batter to your liking.

-• The bramborak pancake should be about 6-8 inches (15-20 cm) in diameter.
-If you manage to make it bigger, the bramborak will be less easy to flip and the hot fat may splatter you.
+• The ideal size for a Bramborák pancake should be about 6-8 inches (15-20 cm) in diameter.
+If you make it larger, flipping the Bramborák will be more difficult and the hot fat may splatter.

 More Czech recipes: